gsperka/dish-combination-calculator/README.md

 ## How To

-[This](https://tablexi-prod.s3.amazonaws.com/comfy/cms/files/files/000/000/007/original/menu.txt) data file was given as the default can be found under the ```menus/menu_one.txt``` file.
+[This](https://tablexi-prod.s3.amazonaws.com/comfy/cms/files/files/000/000/007/original/menu.txt) data file was given as the default can be found in the ```menus/menu_one.txt``` file.

-The first thing you will want to do is to clone the repository to your local machine:
+The first thing you will want to do is to clone the repository to your local machine
 ```ruby
 cd Desktop
 $ git clone https://github.com/gsperka/dish-combination-calculator.git